A knot Floer stable homotopy type: Constructing the moduli spaces

 \subsection{The cocycle condition}

-We now turn to Step \ref{item:cocycle}.
-We split the discussion into two cases, according to whether $k=0$ or $k \geq 1$.
-In the case $k=0$, we obtain a stronger conclusion: \begin{proposition} We have $\mf{o}_0 = 0 \in\Hom(\CDP'_{1},\tOmega^0_\fr)$. \end{proposition}
+This subsection is devoted to Step \ref{item:cocycle}.
+We split the discussion into two cases, according to whether $k=1$ or $k \geq 2$.
+In the case $k=1$, we obtain a stronger conclusion: \begin{proposition} We have $\mf{o}_1 = 0 \in\Hom(\CDP'_{2},\tOmega^0_\fr)$. \end{proposition}

-\begin{proof} We seek to show that for every $1$-dimensional moduli space $\bdy'\bModuli_{\vN, \vlambda}(D)$, the smoothed boundary $\bdy'\bModuli_{\vN, \vlambda}(D)$ represents the zero element in $\tOmega^0_{\fr} $.
-Using the formula~\eqref{eq:dimk}, we find that $1$-dimensional moduli spaces are of one of the following kinds (using the notation from Remark~\ref{rem:1234}): \begin{enumerate} \item $\bModuli_0(D)$, where $D$ is a positive domain of index $2$ on the grid, which is either a disjoint union of two rectangles or an L-shape.
-Then, $D$ has two distinct representations as concatenations of two rectangles, and therefore the boundary $\del \bModuli_0(D)$ consists of two type I strata of the form $\Moduli_0(R_1) \times \Moduli_0(R_2)$; cf. Example~\ref{ex:RR} and Figure~\ref{fig:Dind2};
+\begin{proof} We seek to show that for every $1$-dimensional moduli space $\bModuli_{\vN, \vlambda}(D)$, the smoothed boundary $\bdy'\bModuli_{\vN, \vlambda}(D)$ represents the zero element in $\tOmega^0_{\fr}$.
+Using Formula~\eqref{eq:dimk}, we find that $1$-dimensional moduli spaces are of one of the following kinds (using the notation from Remark~\ref{rem:1234}): \begin{enumerate} \item $\bModuli_0(D)$, where $D$ is a positive domain of index $2$ on the grid, which is either a disjoint union of two rectangles or an L-shaped hexagon (cf.~Item~(\ref{item:maslov-index-2}) from Section~\ref{sec:grid-background}).
+Then, $D$ has two distinct representations as concatenations of two rectangles, and therefore the boundary $\del \bModuli_0(D)$ consists of two Type I strata of the form $\Moduli_0(R_1) \times \Moduli_0(R_2)$; cf.~Example~\ref{ex:RR} and Figure~\ref{fig:Dind2};

 \item $\bModuli_0(D)$, where $D$ is either a horizontal annulus $H_j$ or a vertical annulus $V_j$.
-Then, the boundary $\del \bModuli_0(D)$ consists of a type I stratum $\Moduli_0(R_1) \times \Moduli_0(R_2)$ and a type II stratum $\Moduli_{\ve_j, (1)_j}(c_x)$; cf. Example~\ref{ex:HV} and Figure~\ref{fig:row};
+Then, the boundary $\del \bModuli_0(D)$ consists of a Type I stratum $\Moduli_0(R_1) \times \Moduli_0(R_2)$ and a Type II stratum $\Moduli_{\ve_j, (1)_j}(c_x)$; cf.~ Example~\ref{ex:HV} and Figure~\ref{fig:row};